CoryParsnipson/godot-experiments/walk/README.md

 1. If not enabled already, go to developer settings and toggle "Enable wireless debugging on".
 Pair the device with the computer (skip this if already paired).
 1. Run `adb tcpip <random port number>`.
 It does not matter which port num you use, as long as nothing else is using it.

-#### Connecting to Device Wirelessly
+### Connecting to Device Wirelessly

 These steps need to be repeated every time you want to debug wirelessly.
 (This means after every reboot of the computer or after a certain amount of time, the Android device will automatically disable wireless debugging.)

-1. Make sure device discovery is allowed on your network (most likely yes for home network, but mostly likely disabled for corp or public library wireless).
+1. Make sure device discovery is allowed on your network (most likely yes for home network, but mostly likely disabled for corp or public library wireless)
 1. Browse to "System > Developer Options > Enable Wireless Debugging" on the Android device and toggle this on.
 Keep track of the ip address and port num displayed here.
 1. Run `adb connect <ip address of phone>:<port num of phone>`.
 1. `adb devices` should now list an entry for this device.